Your dog's diet

 There are some things that can just come down to personal choice when it comes to pet food.

 - Ingredients.
 Some dog foods specifically advertise that they have ‘human-grade’ ingredients, or that they list out their ingredients in full.
 It’s nice to know what’s in your pet’s food, but all ingredients used in pet foods legally need to pass a vet inspection as ‘fit for consumption’.
 Ingredients or categories listed on pet food labels like ‘meat and meat derivatives’ (a legal term for proteins from animal sources) or ‘oils and fats’ can be used rather than listing them all out.
 This is a labelling choice by the manufacturer and doesn’t always reflect the quality of the food or how much nutritional value your pet will get from it, so unless your pet has a food allergy it doesn’t help you select a food.

 - Flavour.
 Some dogs seem to prefer (or dislike) certain flavours of pet food, so you might want to stick with ones they like.
 Some dogs aren’t picky and will eat whatever is going.
 The best flavour is one your dog will eat!

 - Texture.
-Different dog foods might be in different forms, for example meat chunks versus pate, or different sizes of kibble.
-Again, which you pick doesn’t matter as long as your dog is happy eating it.
+Different dog foods might be in different forms, for example meat chunks versus pate, or different shaped kibble.
+Again, which you pick doesn’t matter as long as your dog is happy eating it

 If your pet has a medical condition follow your vet's advice on what to feed them.
-For certain conditions, for example kidney disease, special diets are available which will help them live longer or more comfortable lives.
+For certain conditions, for example kidney disease, special diets are available which will help them live longer and have more comfortable lives.